hieuhoang018/hieuhoang018/README.md

 👋 Hi there!
 I'm Hieu Hoang, a sophomore at Tampere University, Finland, pursuing a Bachelor's in Computing and Electrical Engineering.
 Welcome to my GitHub!

 <h2>About Me</h2>
-🚀 Enthusiastic about software and system engineering, I focus on programming in Python, C, C++, Java, JavaScript and SQL.
+🚀 Enthusiastic about software and system engineering, I focus on programming in Python, C++, Java, JavaScript and SQL.
 My passion extends to

 <h2>Skills</h2>
 🖥️ Proficient in Python, C++, Java, JavaScript and SQL.